Qhronology logo

 • Package:

-• Write proper (more formal) unit tests.
+• Write proper (formal) unit tests.

 • Permit more intuitive usage (i.e., summation and multiplication) of quantum objects via operator overloading.